pierrepaleo/sift_pyocl/doc/source/sift.rst

 ***************

 The different steps of SIFT are handled by ``plan.py``.
 When launched, it automatically choose the best device to run on, unless a device is explicitly provided in the options.
 All the OpenCL kernels that can be compiled are built on the fly.

-One the keypoints are computed, one can compare keypoints of two differents images.
+Once the keypoints are computed, one can compare keypoints of two differents images.
 This matching is handled by ``match.py``.

 For image alignment, ``alignment.py`` takes the matching between two images and determines the transformation to be done in order to align the second image on the first.